 Instructions

-- Place the flour, yeast and salt in the bowl of a standing mixer.500 g Strong White Bread Flour, 7 g Fast Action Dried Yeast, ½ teaspoon Salt
+- Place the flour, yeast and salt in the bowl of a standing mixer (or mixing bowl if you are kneading the dough by hand).500 g Strong White Bread Flour, 7 g Fast Action Dried Yeast, ½ teaspoon Salt

 - Whisk together the lukewarm milk and melted lard (which has cooled a little) in a jug, then beat in the eggs and half (2 tbsp) of the caster sugar.
-Pour into the flour and knead with a dough hook attachment for eight minutes.200 ml Whole Milk, 140 g Lard, 2 Eggs, 4 tablespoon Caster Sugar
+Pour the mixture into the flour and knead with a dough hook attachment for eight minutes (or 12 minutes by hand).200 ml Whole Milk, 140 g Lard, 2 Eggs, 4 tablespoon Caster Sugar

 - Roll the dough out on a lightly floured surface to a size of 40cm x 20cm.